chi-wei-lien/Explaining-Breakthrough-of-Heart-Rate-Biometric-Securing-Health-and-Fitness-Trackers/README.md

 # Introduction

 This project marks the beginning of my research journey, which I started after my second semester at Purdue.
 At the time, my knowledge of machine learning was limited.
 However, under the guidance of Professor Vhaduri, I gained a lot of valuable experience throughout this project.
 While I don't consider it groundbreaking, I wanted to share it with you.

-If you're interested, below is the link to the paper. `train.py` is a code snippet of the training process.
+In this project, we developed an authentication model that verifies a user’s identity using their heart rate data (measured in beats per minute).
+We used a feature we refer to as the eigenheart to perform the verification task.
+The file `train.py` contains the code snippet for the training process.

 # Tech Stack